Profile information

 Description

-Some of the guideposts for how I am living and working the land here: Learn to use hand tools, like scythes and chisels.
+Some of the guideposts for how I am working the land here: Learn to use hand tools, like scythes and chisels (power tools, too).
 Prioritize wildlife habitat.
-Have a place that people want to be a part of.
-Share really good food.
+Make it a place that people want to be a part of.
+Share good food.
 Spend a lot of time outdoors.
 Make inside spaces beautiful and handmade feeling.
-Treat the land and its creatures as the teacher.
+Treat the land as the teacher.
 Try lots of things and see what works and what’s a good way to pass the time.
+We have some resident porcupines that make their presence known in Summer and in the Fall they are basically attached to the apple trees.
+There are a couple tiny ponds that come alive with frogs and salamanders in the Spring.

 Types of help and learning opportunities